-This Appendix is devoted to a puzzling property of sign language: in some cases, a location-denoting locus can be co-opted to refer to an individual found at that location.
+This Appendix is devoted to a puzzling property of ASL (and LSF): in some cases, a location-denoting locus can be co-opted to refer to an individual found at that location.
 We summarize the main findings and ask whether they extend to gestural loci.
-As we will see, judgments in our survey are variable across informants, and an experimental investigation might be called for.40
+As we will see, judgments in our survey are variable across consultants, and an experimental investigation might be called for.